Ratnadeep22/Shell-scripts-for-ubuntu/README.md

 # Shell-scripts-for-ubuntu
-These are the basec shell script written to perform basic tasks on files
+These are some shell scripts written to perform basic tasks on single or multiple files in a repository